 The aim of a fit is to minimise the sum of squares by varying the potential parameters.
 There are several standard techniques for solving least squares problems.
-At the moment GULP uses a Newton-Raphson functional minimisation approach to solving the problem, rather than the more conventional methods.
+By default GULP uses a Newton-Raphson functional minimisation approach to solving the problem, rather than the more conventional methods.
 This is because it avoids storing the co-variance matrix.
 The downside is that near-redundant variables are not eliminated.
 Currently the minimisation of the sum of squares is performed using numerical first derivatives.
 The reason for using numerical derivatives is because many of the properties, particularly those derived from second derivatives, are rather difficult to implement analytical derivatives for.
 Consequently the value of the gradient norm output during fitting should only be taken as a rough guide to convergence.
+In cases where the numerical gradients prove noisy then the use of the simplex algorithm for fitting can be useful as this requires only the function.

-The choice of which potential parameters to fit belongs to the user and is controlled by a series of flags on the potential input line $(0 \Rightarrow \text{fix}, 1 \Rightarrow \text{vary})$.
+The choice of which potential parameters to fit belongs to the user and is controlled by a series of flags on the potential input line ($0 \Rightarrow \text{fix}, 1 \Rightarrow \text{vary}$).
 There are also options contained within the variables sub-section for allowing more general parameters to fit, such as charge distributions.
 Note that when fitting charges at least two charges must be varied to have any effect as the program eliminates one variable due the charge neutrality constraint.
 There is also the option to vary the charge split between a core and shell while maintaining a constant overall charge on the ion.
 The user may also impose their own constraints on fitting variables through the constrain fit option.